TheSpaceDevs/Tutorials/faqs/faq_LL2.md

 - Space stations with related data such as dockings, expeditions
 - Astronauts and their flights
 - Launch vehicles, reusable firt stages and spacecraft
-- Programs : Apollo, Tiangon, Starship, etc. and their related data
+- Programs : Apollo, Tiangong, Starship, etc. and their related data

 > ### How is LL2 related to the original Launch Library API?